KafuuKion/YouTube-Music-OneKey-Scripts/README.md

 It filters by the string length (length == 4 for 0:00 to 9:59) instead of the actual chronological length (because it meets my current demands).

 If you could make it filter by exact time, please do submit the modified code.
 Thank you for your kindness and sorry for my laziness.

+## Some notes
+To be honest, I barely know JavaScript, and I know what I have wrote is stinky code.
+If you have suggestions to improve the code, or implementations that are just more elegant, please submit a pull request and I am more than willing and happy to merge the code.
+Thank you in advance for your contributions.